Vienna Convention on the Law of Treaties: Signature, ratification and accession

 International treaties and conventions contain rules about what entities could sign, ratify or accede to them.
 Some treaties are restricted to states that are members of the UN or parties to the Statute of the International Court of Justice.
 In rare cases, there is an explicit list of the entities that the treaty is restricted to.
 More commonly, the aim of the negotiating states (most or all of which usually end up becoming the founding signatories) is that the treaty is not restricted to particular states and so a wording like "this treaty is open for signature to States willing to accept its provisions" is used (the "all states formula").

-In the case of regional organisations, such as the Council of Europe or the Organization of American States, the set of negotiating states that once agreed upon may sign and ratify the treaty is usually limited to its own member states, and non-member states may accede to it later.
+In the case of regional organizations, such as the Council of Europe or the Organization of American States, the set of negotiating states that once agreed upon may sign and ratify the treaty is usually limited to its own member states, and non-member states may accede to it later.
 However, sometimes a specific set of non-member states or non-state actors may be invited to join negotiations.
-For example, the Council of Europe invited the "non-member States" Canada, the Holy See (Vatican City), Japan, Mexico and the United States to "participate in the elaboration" of the 2011 Istanbul Convention and specifically allowed the European Union (described as an "International Organisation," rather than a "State") to sign and ratify the convention, rather than accede to it, and "other non-member States" were allowed only accession.
+For example, the Council of Europe invited the "non-member States" Canada, the Holy See (Vatican City), Japan, Mexico and the United States to "participate in the elaboration" of the 2011 Istanbul Convention and specifically allowed the European Union (described as an "International Organisation", rather than a "State") to sign and ratify the convention, rather than accede to it, and "other non-member States" were allowed only accession.

 The act of signing and ratifying a treaty as a negotiating state has the same effect as the act of acceding to a treaty (or "acceding a treaty") by a state that was not involved in its negotiation.
-Usually, accessions occur only after the treaty has entered into force, but the UN Secretary General has occasionally accepted accessions even before a treaty went into force.
-The only downside of not being a negotiating state is that one has no influence over the contents of a treaty, but one is still allowed to declare reservations with respect to specific provisions of the treaty that one wishes to accede to (Article 19).
+Usually, accessions occur only after the treaty has entered into force, but the UN Secretary-General has occasionally accepted accessions even before a treaty went into force.
+The only downside of not being a negotiating state is that one has no influence over the contents of a treaty, but one is still allowed to declare reservations concerning specific provisions of the treaty that one wishes to accede to (Article 19).